All Episodes

 And so I've got to deal with that.

-And 75 cents to a 15 purchase, yes, I'd spend 75 cents all day long as fast as I could to get uh 14.25 back.
+And $0.75 to a $15 purchase, yes, I'd spend $0.75 all day long as fast as I could to get $14.25 back.

-But uh if I spent that 75 cents and got that return every single time, and that's not the way it works.
+But if I spent that $0.75 and got that return every single time.

-So I wouldn't use chemtrails, I'd use some of the other ancillary words that are lower cost, not as much high demand, and uh will be uh actually more Yielding for me because there will be fewer people that'll be advertising in through those words.
+I'd use some of the other ancillary words that are lower cost, not as much high demand, and will be actually more yielding for me because there will be fewer people that will be advertising in through those words.

 It means you have to do more work.

-It means that you, as the advertiser, have to get out there and hunt up all of these ancillary words, run them multiple campaigns all the time.
+It means that you as the advertiser have to get out there and hunt up all of these ancillary words, run them multiple campaigns all the time.

 But once you get into the groove of it, there's no penalty to keeping 30 or 40 campaigns going, 30 or 40 landing pages, and all of them funneling into the same bank account.